Genera1Z/DIAS/readme.md

-# DIAS : Slot Attention with Re-Initialization and Self-Distillation
+# `DIAS` Slot Attention with Re-Initialization and Self-Distillation